pjirayu/STOS/README.md

 * **requirements** Python==3.8, torch==1.9.0, torchvision==0.10.0, numpy==1.18.1

-### Re-utilize Spectral-CORAL in your demonstration
+### To utilize Spectral-CORAL in your demonstration
-* Re-producible or re-implementable is possible by using the following function (To cite this approach, the original article is under review).
-The computation is using inferred outputs as inputs from both source and target domains calculated in our proposed function to obtain re-patterned covariance matrices for aligning. for simple re-structural (b=1) correlation alignment
+* Reproducible or reimplementable is possible by using the regarding function below (To cite this approach, the original article is under review).
+The computation is using inferred outputs as inputs from both source and target domains calculated in our proposed function to obtain re-patterned covariance matrices for aligning.

+#### For simple re-structural (b=1) correlation alignment
-##### Note that the testing was conducted with a 3x3 toy covariancec matrix running on the CPU implementation.
+##### <ins>Note</ins> the testing was conducted with a 3x3 toy covariance matrices running on the CPU implementation.
 The results showed only the 1st iteration for Covsqrt and Spectralcov in [Colab](https://colab.research.google.com/drive/1GV9XwNr2ONMmCTTVkFGj-4P-RouCphCh#scrollTo=CrQgvne8fF0Y).
 ```python3
 def simplestrucCORAL(source, target):
     d = source.data.shape[1]